 1979: Eric Clapton held a party at his Surrey house celebrating his recent marriage to Patti Boyd, with guests that included the Rolling Stones’ Mick Jagger and Bill Wyman, Elton John, David Bowie, Denny Laine, and Clapton’s former Cream bandmates Jack Bruce and Ginger Baker.
 Clapton had set-up a small stage in the garden and as the evening progressed, Paul McCartney, George Harrison, and Ringo Starr staged a partial Beatles reunion.
 The group jammed together with Clapton, Ginger Baker, and Mick Jagger, performing boozy renditions of “Sgt.
 Pepper’s Lonely Hearts Club Band,” “Get Back,” and a selection of Little Richard and Eddie Cochran songs.

 1979: Supertramp went to #1 on the Billboard pop chart for the first of four weeks with Breakfast In America, the group’s sixth studio album and only LP to top the US charts.
 The album produced four hit singles, won two Grammy Awards in 1980, and became the group’s biggest-selling LP.

-1983: “Stand Back” by Stevie Nicks was released.
-The record became one of her biggest solo singles, reaching #5 on the Billboard Hot 100, and became a staple of Nicks’ live shows both solo and with Fleetwood Mac.
+1983: Stevie Nicks released “Stand Back,” the lead single from her second solo studio album, The Wild Heart.
+It became one of her biggest solo hits, reaching #5 on the Billboard Hot 100, and became a staple of Nicks’ live shows both solo and with Fleetwood Mac.

-1985: Dire Straits’ fifth studio LP Brothers in Arms began its first of fourteen non-consecutive weeks at the top of the UK chart.
-The album became the best-selling LP of the decade and became the band’s first #1 in the US in August.
+1985: Dire Straits’ fifth studio album, Brothers in Arms, began its first of fourteen non-consecutive weeks at the top of the UK chart.
+It became the best-selling LP of the decade as well as the band’s first #1 in the US in August.

 1986: Genesis released “Invisible Touch,” the title track and lead single from the group’s thirteenth studio album.